 The National Homebuyers Fund (NHF) is available for low-income homebuyers that need down payment assistance.
 Once you find a participating lender, the NHF will provide a grant for up to 5% of the loan amount.

 You don’t have to repay the grant, but there are income requirements based on the current housing market and your location.
 Your lender can give you more information and help you determine if you qualify.

 Local Grants to First-Time Home Buyers

-There are many local grants available for first-time homebuyers.
+There are many state or local government grants available for first-time homebuyers.
 And many of these don’t require any repayment if you live in your home for a certain time frame.
 Contact a real estate agent and check with both your state and county to learn more about what options are available to you.